wp-plugins/custom-post-type-rss-feed/readme.txt

 == Changelog ==

 The full changelog can be found [here](http://www.jonathandavidharris.co.uk/scripts/custom-post-type-rss-feeds/).

+= Version 2 =
+Completely rewritten plugin, with better layout of code.
+Updated to added support for Wordpress 3.7

 = Version 1.1 =
 Updated to added support for Wordpress 3.4